ministryofjustice/dns/README.md

 ├── bin/                    # Contains various scripts to operate this repository ├── hostedzones/            # DNS zone files
 ├── .gitignore
-├── .github-pages           #  Domains and subdomains that are delegated to GitHub Pages ├── LICENSE
+├── .github_pages           #  Domains and subdomains that are delegated to GitHub Pages ├── LICENSE
 ├── Makefile
 ├── README.md